 - Low cost.
 The instance is the smallest and cheapest offer, and the configuration easily handles the load balancer workload.
 Pay on an hourly basis, per month, or make an extended reservation depending on your use case.

 - Effective network overload handling.
 The general-purpose instance is commonly used for high-traffic websites and utilizes all the resources in a balanced way.
-The Intel Xeon Scalable processors ensure fast and reliable performance.

 - Increased security and high availability.
 The network is robust, fast, low-latency, and reliable.
 Additionally, each server comes with 20 Gbps DDoS protection to ensure maximum availability and security when under attack.